Professor William Pope

 University of Northampton

-Voluntary Impact Northamptonshire
+CEO of Voluntary Impact Northamptonshire

 Chief Executive Officer